Christiane F.: Early life

 When she was 12 years old, she began smoking hashish with a group of friends who were slightly older at a local youth club.
 They gradually began using stronger drugs such as LSD and various forms of pills and she ended up using heroin.
-By the time she was 14, she was heroin-dependent and a sex worker, mainly at West Berlin's then-largest railway station Bahnhof Zoo.
-During this period, she became part of a group of teenage drug-users and sex workers of all genders.
+By the time she was 14, she was heroin-dependent and a prostitute, mainly at West Berlin's then-largest railway station Berlin - Zoo.
+The drug scene was on the west side of the station on Jebensstrasse.
+During this period, she became part of a group of teenage drug-users and sex workers of both sexes.

 Christiane F.

 The book

 Two journalists from the news magazine Stern, Kai Hermann and Horst Rieck, met Felscherinow in 1978 in Berlin when she was a witness in a trial of a man who paid underaged girls with heroin in return for sex.
 The journalists wanted to disclose the drug problem among teenagers in Berlin, which was severe but also surrounded by strong taboos, and arranged a two-hour interview with Felscherinow.
 The two hours extended to two months, as Felscherinow provided an in-depth description of her life, as well as those of other teenagers, in West Berlin during the 1970s.
 The journalists subsequently ran a series of articles about her heroin use in Stern, based on the tape-recorded interviews with Felscherinow.

 In 1979, the Stern publishing house published a book based on the interviews, Wir Kinder vom Bahnhof Zoo.
 The book chronicles Felscherinow's life from 1975 to 1978, between the ages of 12 and 15 years, and depicts several of Felscherinow's friends, along with other drug users, as well as scenes from typical locations of the Berlin drug scene at the time.
 The narrative of the book is in the first person, from Felscherinow's viewpoint, but was written by the journalists functioning as ghostwriters.
 Others, such as Felscherinow's mother and various people who witnessed the escalating drug situation in Berlin at the time, also contributed to the book.

 The UK issue of the book was released by Corgi on 21 August 1981 under the title H. Autobiography of a Child Prostitute and Heroin Addict and was translated by Susanne Flatauer (ISBN 0552117722 ISBN 9780552117722).

 The first American edition of the book was released by Bantam in 1982 under the title Christiane F.: Autobiography of a Girl of the Streets and Heroin Addict, also translated by Susanne Flatauer (ISBN 0553208977).
-As of October 2013, Felscherinow continues to receive monthly royalty payments of €2,000 (US$2,720) for the book Christiane F. In 2013, a new translation by Christina Cartwright was published by Zest Books of San Francisco under the title Zoo Station.
+As of October 2013, Felscherinow continues to receive monthly royalty payments close to €2,000 (US$2,720) for the book Christiane F. and the film.
+In 2013, a new translation by Christina Cartwright was published by Zest Books of San Francisco under the title Zoo Station.